12 of the Best Resources for Teaching Children to Code

-It is now just as important to teach children coding as it is reading and writing – John Dabell gives us his comprehensive guide to the best resources for teaching children to code.
+It is now as important as ever to teach children coding.
+Eight years on from our last comprehensive guide to the best resources for teaching children to code, we’ve updated its findings.

 What is coding?